how to say “to kiss” in Hebrew

 Yesterday we saw the various Hebrew words for hug.
 Today we’ll look at kissing, which has a similar grammar.

-The root of kissing – נ.שׁ.ק (n.sh.k) – is the same as that of a weapon – נֶשֶׁק listen and repeat – not because of the “kiss of death”, but probably because a weapon is typically fastened to the body of the person bearing it, just as the lips of the kisser are fastened to their beloved.
+The root of kissing – נ.שׁ.ק (n.sh.k) – is the same as that of a weapon – נֶשֶׁק – not because of the “kiss of death”, but probably because a weapon is typically fastened to the body of the person bearing it, just as the lips of the kisser are fastened to their beloved.

 הָאָב מְנַשֵּׁק אֶת הַיְּלָדִים שֶׁלּוֹ כָּל לַיְלָה.